 January 2021

-Editor’s Note: This paper is now published in the American Economic Review.
+Editor’s Note: This paper has now been accepted at the American Economic Review.

 Abstract